 Kenneth L. Wainstein

 Mr. Wainstein is a partner in Davis Polk’s Litigation Department, practicing in the Washington DC office.
 His practice focuses on corporate internal investigations and civil and criminal enforcement proceedings.
 With experience in significant positions in the U.S. government in the areas of criminal enforcement and national security, he brings clients a deep understanding of the substantive and procedural issues involved in white collar defense.
-His 20 years of public service garnered him an intimate knowledge of federal enforcement practice and policy, crisis management skills, credibility among prosecutors and regulators, and strong relationships with Congress, the bench and bar and U.S. Attorneys around the country.
+His 20 years of public service garnered him an intimate knowledge of federal enforcement practice and policy, crisis management skills, credibility among prosecutors and regulators, and strong relationships with Congress, the bench and bar, and U.S. Attorneys around the country.

 From 1989 to 2001, Ken served as an Assistant U.S. Attorney in both the Southern District of New York and the District of Columbia, where he handled numerous criminal trials and appellate arguments.

-Before joining Davis Polk, Mr. Wainstein’s representative matters included:
+Mr. Wainstein’s representative matters have included:

-- Conducted the independent investigation into allegations of academic irregularities at the University of North Carolina at Chapel Hill.
+- Conducted the independent investigation into allegations of academic irregularities at the University of North Carolina at Chapel Hill

 - Conducted the investigation into allegations of improper conduct by investigators in the National Collegiate Athletic Association's (NCAA) Enforcement Staff and a broader review and assessment of the policies and procedures of the NCAA's enforcement operations.